 PCOS (Polycystic Ovary Syndrome) is one of the most common disorders affecting young women.
-It is estimated that about 7.5% to 10% of women of child bearing age (about 5 million women in the U.S.) suffer from Polycystic Ovary Syndrome.
+According to some estimates, 7.5% to 10% of women of child bearing age (about 5 million women in the U.S.) suffer from Polycystic Ovary Syndrome.

-Unfortunately, most patients with PCOS remain undiagnosed.
+Unfortunately, most patients with PCOS remain un-diagnosed.
 Even those who are diagnosed with this disorder generally do not receive the optimal treatment.
+Sad, but true!

 Symptoms of PCOS